All Products

 Use RAM role ARN credentials

-If your application requires authorized access to OSS for scenarios such as cross-account access, you can use the ARN of a RAM role to initialize the credential provider.
-The underlying implementation uses a token from the Security Token Service (STS).
-When you specify the ARN of a RAM role, the credential tool obtains an STS token and then calls the AssumeRole API operation to request a new token before the current token expires.
-Additionally, you can set the policy parameter to limit the permissions of the RAM role.
+If your application requires authorized access to OSS, such as for cross-account access, you can use the Alibaba Cloud Resource Name (ARN) of a RAM role to initialize a credential provider.
+This method uses an STS token.
+When you specify the RAM role ARN, the credential tool automatically obtains and refreshes the STS token by calling the AssumeRole API operation.
+You can also set the policy parameter to further restrict the role's permissions.

 Important

 • An Alibaba Cloud account has full permissions over its resources.
-If the AccessKey pair is leaked, it poses a significant security risk to your system.
-We recommend that you do not use the AccessKey pair of an Alibaba Cloud account.
-Instead, use the AccessKey pair of a RAM user with the minimum required permissions.
+If the AccessKey pair of an Alibaba Cloud account is leaked, it poses a significant security risk to your system.
+We recommend using the AccessKey pair of a RAM user with the minimum required permissions.

 Add a dependency